aesopist/control/memory-bank/projectbrief.md

 # Control - Device Automation Agent

-Control is a robust automation agent for managing and executing operations on multiple Android devices.
+Control is a automation agent for managing and executing operations on multiple Android devices.
 It serves as the execution layer that interacts directly with connected phones via ADB, executing workflows, verifying screens, and reporting results back to Cloud.

 ## System Architecture